zchee/neovim-wiki/Installing.md

 ### Fedora / RHEL

 See http://copr.fedoraproject.org/coprs/gaurdro/neovim/.
-It's built using the [Copr](https://copr.fedoraproject.org/) automated build system, which is completely unsupported.
-Additionally, there's no guarantee of how long your package will be available after the build finishes.
+It's built using the [Copr](https://copr.fedoraproject.org/) automated build system, which is unsupported.
+There's no guarantee of how long your package will be available after the build finishes.

 ### Slackware